aritro98/Cardiovascular-Disease-Prediction-Model/README.md

-# Cardiovascular Disease Prediction Model
+# Mini Project: Cardiovascular Disease Prediction Model

 A predictive analytics solution that leverages machine learning to assess an individual’s risk of cardiovascular disease based on routine health measurements.
 By comparing multiple classification algorithms and combining them into a robust ensemble, this project delivers both high accuracy and actionable insights for early intervention.